adaszko/complgen/README.md

 ## Value Proposition

-`complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, concise EBNF-like grammar.
+`complgen` allows you to generate completion scripts for all major shells from a *single*, concise EBNF-like grammar.
 It compiles the grammar down to a standalone bash/fish/zsh shell script that can be distributed on its own.
 As a separate use case, it can also produce completions from a grammar directly on stdout, which is meant to be used in interactive shells (see below).

 ## Demo